nagyistge/percona-agent/INSTALL.md

 Interactive Installation
 ------------------------

-Instead of our *One Line Install* you can also use our *Regular Installer* for more traditional, interactive installation.
+Instead of our *Quick Install* you can also use our *Regular Installer* for more traditional, interactive installation.

 1. [Download the latest version of percona-agent](http://www.percona.com/downloads/percona-agent/LATEST/) to your server.
 2. Extract the tarball.